wp-plugins/shutter/readme.txt

 = Get Involved =

 Shutter is an Open Source project.
-If you are a developer, make sure to checkout and contribute to Shutter on the [Shutter GitHub Repository](https://github.com/scottbasgaard/shutter/ "Shutter GitHub Repository").
+If you are a developer, make sure to check out and contribute to Shutter on the [Shutter GitHub Repository](https://github.com/scottbasgaard/shutter/ "Shutter GitHub Repository").

 = Features include: =